nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/import.md

 === "Challenge"

-    What commands could you use to read the following files: 1.
-GTEx results comparing the muscles of 20-29 year old to 70-79 year olds?
-1. The csv file information describing the muscle samples?
+    What commands could you use to read the following files:
+    1. GTEx results comparing the muscles of 20-29 year old to 70-79 year olds?
+    2. The csv file information describing the muscle samples?

 === "Answer"

-    1.  `r read.table("./data/GTEx_Muscle_20-29_vs_70-79.tsv")`
+    ```r
+    read.table("./data/GTEx_Muscle_20-29_vs_70-79.tsv")
-    2.  `r read.csv("./data/countData.MUSCLE.csv", row.names = 1)`
+    read.csv("./data/countData.MUSCLE.csv", row.names = 1)
+    ```

 ### Summary Statistics